ASUS ROG Zephyrus G14 (2024) Laptop Review

 The available GPUs range from entry-level (RTX 4050) to the mid-range RTX 4070.
 They all support the same features, like DLSS, ray tracing, Frame Generation, and NVIDIA Reflex, so you aren't losing out on features if you go with the lower-end configurations.
 All three run at a TGP (Total Graphics Power) of 90W, which is somewhere in the middle of the recommended 35-115W power spectrum, so they aren't the weakest variants of these GPUs, but there's room for improvement.

-If you want to play all of your games at the display's native 2.8k resolution, it's best to get a model with an RTX 4070.
+If you want to play all of your games at the display's native 2.8k resolution, getting a model with an RTX 4070 is best.
 The RTX 4060 can handle games at that resolution; however, you'll have to play with most of the settings at or near minimum and rely on DLSS and Frame Generation to get playable frame rates.
 You'll have to lower the settings on models with an RTX 4070, too, just not as much.
 As for the RTX 4050, it's mainly for 1080p gaming.
 Again, you might be able to play at the 2.8k resolution in lighter games, like 2D platformers and older or highly optimized titles, but only with some tweaks in the graphical settings.
+If you want more powerful GPU options, consider the ASUS ROG Strix G16 (2024).

 RAM